 Catheter ablation does not require surgery to access the heart, but it may also be performed in conjunction with other heart valve or artery repair surgeries.

 Medications.
-Pill versions of anti-arrhythmic medications may prevent a fast heart rate when taken regularly.
+Anti-arrhythmic medications taken by mouth may prevent a fast heart rate when taken regularly.

-Other types of drugs, such as calcium channel blockers and beta blockers, may be prescribed either as an alternative to or in combination with anti-arrhythmic medications.
+Other heart medications, such as calcium channel blockers and beta blockers, may be prescribed instead or in combination with anti-arrhythmic drugs.